leodonethat/leodonethat.github.io/_posts/2023-02-13-transforming_ethereum_data_with_dbt.md

       schema: dbt
 ```

-We can also update the file `dbt_project.yml` in the newly created `dbt_ethereum` directory.
+Finally, we'll want to take a look at the `dbt_project.yml` file in the newly created `dbt_ethereum` directory.
+This file can be updated to suit our specific needs and requirements.

 ![dbt_project_yml]({{ site.url }}{{ site.baseurl }}/assets/images/dbt_project_yml.png){:width="100%"}{:.align-center}

-Note that there are two example models in the directory `my_first_dbt_model.sql` and `my_second_dbt_model.sql`.
-They don't do much but they are perfect to make sure we are heading in the right direction.
+It's worth noting that there are two example models included in the directory: `my_first_dbt_model.sql` and `my_second_dbt_model.sql`.
+While they don't do much on their own, they're a great way to ensure that we're heading in the right direction and that everything is working as expected.

 # Running our dbt project